zZedix/Shifter/README.md

 Shifter ships with a lightweight dashboard that mirrors the CLI capabilities.

 - 📁 Templates live inside the package (`shifter/web/templates`) so deployments don't rely on external assets
-- 🔐 Installer generates a random username/password stored securely in `~/Shifter/config/auth.json`
+- 🔐 Generate credentials with `sudo shifter-toolkit reset-credentials --generate` after installing (hash stored securely in `~/Shifter/config/auth.json`)
 - 🔑 Reset credentials any time with `sudo shifter-toolkit reset-credentials` (supports prompts or random generation)
 - 🧁 Sessions are backed by encrypted cookies—set `AIOHTTP_SECRET_KEY` to persist the cookie key across restarts
 - 🔒 Optional HTTPS provisioning via Let's Encrypt when the installer runs (interactive prompt or `SHIFTER_ENABLE_HTTPS`, `SHIFTER_DOMAIN`, `SHIFTER_CONTACT_EMAIL`)